bbc/waveform-data.js/doc/API.md

 #### Example

-Return the waveform between index 100 and index 200:
+To return the waveform between index 100 and index 200:

 ```javascript
 const waveform = WaveformData.create(buffer);